 Did you know that even famous companies fail with their rebranding strategies?

-For example, about 44% of Uber’s International fanbase were unsure what their newly rebranded logo represented.
+For example, about 44% of Uber’s International fanbase was unsure what their newly rebranded logo represented.

 That’s right, any business is susceptible to the demise of bad rebranding strategies- even you.